 Peter Ungaro, CEO, Cray (USA)

-There are hundreds of companies producing components for automotive manufacturers.
-Today they use small computer systems to make CAD drawings of their parts and simulations of use.
-In 2030, due to all the sensors that will be out there generating data, they will have data sets 10, 100, 1.000 times larger than today that they can calculate on, changing the way they model their parts.
+There are hundreds of companies that produce components for automotive manufacturers.
+Today they use small computer systems to make CAD drawings of their parts and use simulations.
+In 2030, because of all the sensors that will be out there generating data, they will have data sets 10, 100, 1.000 times larger than today that they can compute on, changing the way they model their parts.
 The technology with which they will do this will be like a mini supercomputer.
-Some places will have one on-site and others will simply log in via the cloud.
-And it doesn't have to be one of these machines that today fill two basketball courts and consume 30 megawatts.
+Some places will have one on-site and others will simply access via the cloud.
+And it won't have to be one of these machines that today fill two basketball courts and consume 30 megawatts.
 They will be as small as a normal PC cabinet today.